 - for advanced configuration there’s a big learning curve (good knowledge of Vagrant and virutalization provider is required)

 Docker is a software which you can use to create and manage containers.
-In short, container is an application packaged with all of its dependencies in a single unit.
-You can read more about it in official documentation.
-The main idea is to have simpler way of distributing and deploying your application to any environment.
-At first glance containers sound similar to Vagrant boxes.
+In short, the container is an application packaged with all of its dependencies in a single unit.
+You can read more about it in the official documentation.
+The main idea is to have a simpler way of distributing and deploying your application to any environment.
+At first glance, containers sound similar to Vagrant boxes.
 But they are not VM’s so they are more lightweight.
 If this sounds a bit confusing that’s because it is.
-To get comfortable with Docker you need to properly read documentation and check out a few examples.
+To get comfortable with Docker you need to properly read the documentation and check out a few examples.

-- it’s easy to mimic and distribute production server setup to all developers in team without big performance overhead
+- it’s easy to mimic and distribute production server setup to all developers in a team without big performance overhead

 - isolated environment – low risk of breaking your main OS

-- for development it’s not dead simple as it requires proper understanding of how to manage and configure containers
+- for development, it’s not dead simple as it requires proper understanding of how to manage and configure containers

-- for advanced configuration there’s a big learning curve
+- for advanced configuration, there’s a big learning curve

 3. Running native binaries directly on Windows without additional “layers”

 This approach is the most straightforward.
 You simply install all of the software that you need for your web application and start developing.
 Best performance, easiest to understand.
 However, there are some caveats.
 Windows is usually not well supported by open source web technologies.
 You usually run your web apps on Linux servers.
 Sometimes configuring for completely different platforms may be very different.
 That could lead to confusion and bugs.
-Also, Windows still doesn’t have official package manager.
+Also, Windows still doesn’t have an official package manager.
 However, there’s Chocolatey.
 If it has everything you need then that’s the best option.
 If Chocolatey doesn’t suit your needs then you’re out of options.
-Without package manager it’s harder to manage system software.
+Without a package manager, it’s harder to manage system software.
 This is especially important for running web technologies.